 Michael Bierer is Assistant Professor of Medicine at Harvard Medical School and Associate Physician at Massachusetts General Hospital where he has been on staff since 1988.
 He currently has an active primary-care clinic in internal medicine at the hospital, and is responsible for resident education related to the clinical management of drug and alcohol problems.
 He formerly ran the program for homeless patients at the hospital.

-Karen Carlson is Director of Women’s Health Associates at Massachusetts General Hospital and Associate Professor of Medicine at Harvard Medical School.
+Karen Carlson is Physician and Founder, Women’s Health Associates at Massachusetts General Hospital and Associate Professor of Medicine at Harvard Medical School.
 Her areas of interest include hysterectomy and alternative treatments for nonmalignant gynecologic conditions, ovarian cancer screening, and communication issues in the doctor-patient relationship.
 She was the principal investigator of the Maine Women’s Health Study, a study of hysterectomy outcomes in the United States.
 She is co-editor of a medical textbook, Primary Care of Women, and a comprehensive book on women’s health, The Harvard Guide to Women’s Health.

 Kathleen Fairfield is a clinician-scientist based at Maine Medical Center.
 She attended Boston University School of Medicine and trained in Internal Medicine at Beth Israel Hospital in Boston, where she also completed a general medicine fellowship before joining the faculty.
 She completed her research training with Doctorate in Public Health from Harvard in 2000, in Nutrition and Epidemiology with a concentration in cancer epidemiology and a minor in biostatistics.
 Dr. Fairfield practices primary care internal medicine at Maine Medical Center and is a health services researcher at the Center for Outcomes Research and Evaluation.
 Her research interests include ovarian cancer treatment, shared decision making, nutritional supplements, complementary therapies, and cancer screening.
 Dr. Fairfield teaches evidence-based medicine and research methods to medical residents and students.
 She started the Shared Decision Making Interest Group for the Society of General Internal Medicine.
 She is passionate about care of the underserved, and is a longstanding volunteer and Medical Director of the Portland Community Free Clinic.